ayokanme/ayokanme.github.io/_posts/2022-12-30-value-capture.md

 Without those ingredients, you get situations like this[^2]

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">French construction companies also built stadiums for Qatar.
 Thailand exchanged their vote for a gas deal and Brazil for Qatar investment in a Brazilian bank.
 What did the people of Africa get?
-Africans were taken to Qatar to work as slaves to build the stadiums for the World Cup</p>&mdash; AA (@Adxpillar) <a href="https://twitter.com/Adxpillar/status/1591069818090041345?ref_src=twsrc%5Etfw">November 11, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Africans were taken to Qatar to work as slaves to build the stadiums for the World Cup</p>&mdash; AA (@Adxpillar) <a href="https://twitter.com/Adxpillar/status/1591069818090041345?ref_src=twsrc%5Etfw">November 11, 2022</a></blockquote>

 Why did I write this?
 Mainly because it’s been stuck in my head and I see it everywhere I turn.
 Or maybe it’s because of my 2023 resolution.
 To be continued.